perryaryee/Video_Platform_Project/README.md

 NB1: Admin Default Logins ::- username: admin2 and password:admin2

-NB2: ER-Diagram is in the root folder of the repo named : Application ER DIAGRAM
+NB2: ER-Diagram is in the root folder of the repo named : ER-DIAGRAM.png

 Project Overview